601 South Figueroa Street

 - Support the refinement of ELA observation look-fors and teacher facing resources in collaboration with the Academics Teams to ensure alignment between content-specific leader and teacher development and Grow Instructional Rubric indicators.

 THE STRONGEST CANDIDATES WILL HAVE/BE:

-- Commitment to Alliance’s core beliefs and educational philosophy
+- Belief in and alignment with Alliance’s core beliefs and educational philosophy

 - Entrepreneurial spirit to thrive in a fast-paced and achievement-oriented environment